-Of the 35,000,000 shares of Common Stock (the "Shares") and \$180,000,000 aggregate principal amount of Convertible Notes offered hereby, 7,000,000 Shares and \$30,000,000 principal amount of Convertible Notes are being offered by the International Underwriters (as defined) outside the United States and Canada (the "International Offering") and 28,000,000 Shares and \$150,000,000 principal amount of Convertible Notes are being offered by the U.S. Underwriters (as defined) in a concurrent offering in the United States and Canada (the "U.S. Offering" and, together with the International Offering, the "Offerings"), subject to transfers between the International Underwriters and the U.S. Underwriters (collectively, the "Underwriters").
-The Price to the Public and Underwriting Discount per Share and per Convertible Note will be identical for the International Offering and the U.S. Offering.
+Of the 35,000,000 shares of Common Stock (the "Shares") and \$180,000,000 aggregate principal amount of Convertible Notes offered hereby, 28,000,000 Shares and \$150,000,000 aggregate principal amount of Convertible Notes are being offered by the U.S. Underwriters (as defined) in the United States and Canada (the "U.S. Offering") and 7,000,000 Shares and \$30,000,000 aggregate principal amount of Convertible Notes are being offered by the International Underwriters (as defined) in a concurrent offering outside the United States and Canada (the "International Offering" and, together with the U.S. Offering, the "Offerings"), subject to transfers between the U.S. Underwriters and the International Underwriters (collectively, the "Underwriters").
+The Price to the Public and Underwriting Discount per Share and per Convertible Note will be identical for the U.S. Offering and the International Offering.
 See "Underwriting."
-The closing of the International Offering and U.S. Offering are conditioned upon each other.
+The closing of the U.S. Offering and International Offering are conditioned upon each other.
 Following the Offerings, certain members of management and their family will beneficially own approximately 68.9% of the Company's outstanding Common Stock.
 See "Principal and Selling Stockholders."